tomisalomaa/solita-dev-academy-task-2021/README.md

 A /dist/ directory with the produced build will appear inside the /client/ directory.
 Copy the /dist/ with its contents into the /server/ directory and configurate server.js as needed for your deployment purposes.

+### Running tests

+Run tests from the /server/ directory with the following command:

+     npm run test

 ## Technology choices

 This app has been developed with **M**ongoDB, **E**spress.js, **V**ue.js, **N**ode.js - **MEVN**-stack.